Dana Golan for The New York Times

 About Me

 I have been a theater director and arts leader for over 20 years, and, in 2023, made a right turn into nursing.
-In August, I will complete Columbia University's Masters Direct-Entry Program, an accelerated nursing program to become an RN, and prepare to start the Doctorate of Nurse Practitioner program, also at Columbia, in September.
+In August, I completed Columbia University's Masters Direct-Entry Program, an accelerated nursing program to become an RN, and started the Doctorate of Nurse Practitioner program, also at Columbia, as a Family Nurse Practitioner.
 I hope to pursue a nursing career in oncology, with a focus on palliative care.
 At the same time, I am working with Matthew Loscalzo, on a theatrical adaptation of Loss and Grief: Personal Stories of Doctors and Other Healthcare Professionals.
-We will present it in September 2024 at City of Hope.
+We presented this in September 2024 at City of Hope, in March 2025 at the APOS Conference, and will be at the Gold Foundation Summit in September 2025.

 Why this Career Change?

 In 1996, I graduated with a BFA in Directing from Carnegie Mellon, then stayed an additional year to pursue a graduate degree in Arts Management, and I have since had a successful career in theater, directing and creating programming in NYC and around the country.
 My theater work has dealt first-hand with community and social justice issues (incarceration, housing insecurity, health care).
 I feel grateful for my long and beloved theater career in the theater.
-Now, with great urgency, I am committed to shifting my focus into a new challenge that will have a meaningful impact on people’s lives in a more direct way.
+Now, with great urgency, I shifted into this new challenge that will have a meaningful impact on people’s lives in a more direct way.